 - Energy Stores and Transfers

+- · Particle Model of Matter

 - Waves

-- Particle Model of Matter

-As part of your daughter's Science education, she will be given a variety of opportunities to work at her own level and explore the subject beyond the syllabus and the classroom.
+As part of your child's Science education, they will be given a variety of opportunities to work at their own level and explore the subject beyond the syllabus and the classroom.
 Formative assessment tasks have been developed, which will enable all pupils to gain valuable knowledge and understanding, whilst also encouraging them to take more responsibility for their development and progression.